aaayumi/100-days-of-code/log.md

 **Thoughts:**
 I was struggling to figure out to make a Github page.
 I want to try and learn Jkyell for it.

+Day 19: February 27, 2017

++**Today's Progress**: Working on portfolio.
+Wathcing JS video and reading YDKJ book.

++**Today's Work**
+Portofolio (Installing bootstrap, writing index.html, designing navbar )

+**Thoughts:**
+I got inspiration from several portfolio page made by bootstrap.
+I will make one for mine.
+I want to make it by the end of this week.